DenisGorbachev/remote-hubs/README.md

 Benefits:

 * Have face-to-face conversations: ask for advice or get feedback.
-* Feel yourself a part of a small united group.
+* Feel yourself a part of a small united team.
 * Move freely between remote hubs.

 > Sounds like a good solution?
 Star this repository to raise awareness.